 When we talk about drugs on this page, we’re referring to recreational drugs such as cannabis, ecstasy, cocaine and heroin, as well as alcohol, tobacco and some prescribed medicines if they are misused.
-Drugs may be legal, illegal or a controlled substance (only legal if you have a prescription for them).
+Drugs may be legal, illegal or controlled substances (only legal if you have a prescription for them).

 Why do people take drugs?